Management

 Dr Ibrahim Al-Abdulla PhD Head of Research

 Dr Al-Abdulla qualified in Pharmacy from the University of Baghdad in 1980.
 After 5 years as a hospital pharmacist in Iraq, he joined Professor John Landon’s research group at St Bartholomew’s Hospital Medical College and obtained an MPhil degree for work in immunoassay and then a PhD degree for work on the production and assessment of antivenoms for rattlesnake envenomation.
 His postdoctoral career began in 1991, when he joined Therapeutic Antibodies where he gained extensive practical experience in the aseptic manufacture and quality control of biological pharmaceuticals, being responsible for the production of polyclonal antibodies for therapeutic use against venoms, cytokines including tumour necrosis factor, and drugs.
-In 1999, Dr Al-Abdulla joined MicroPharm in London as Production Manager where he led a group of scientists in drug finding and product development He planned and directed the construction of a suite of clean rooms which have been used to produce immunotherapeutics for clinical trials.
-In 2007 he was appointed Head of Research.
+In 1999, Dr Al-Abdulla joined MicroPharm and in 2007 he was appointed Head of Research.

 Dr Nick Brown BSc, MBBS, GCSpMed, (UQ) MPhil (Cantab) Medical Director